 If Your Lender Ends Up With the House

 If the property is not sold to a new owner at the foreclosure sale (that is, nobody makes an acceptable bid), your lender will end up with title to the property.
-If this happens, you will probably have as many as three—and quite likely as many as six—months longer to remain in your home payment free.
+If this happens, you could have as many as three—and as many as six—months longer to remain in your home payment free.
 It depends on a few factors:

 How ready your lender is to sell.
 Most lenders have little or no expertise in selling homes and evicting occupants, so they bring in real estate agencies to handle those transactions.
 Your lender may already have a standing relationship with a real estate agency, but if it has to hunt for one, it can take a considerable period of time.

 How easy it is to sell the house.
 Selling foreclosed properties can be difficult, especially when prices are falling and home values are uncertain at best.
 If your house is in an area where values are relatively stable, and the home is in saleable condition, the real estate agency will likely want you out yesterday, because the conventional wisdom in real estate circles is that vacant houses are easier to sell.
 Paradoxically, if there are a lot of vacant homes in your area, it will be harder to sell your home.
 If your neighborhood has a glut of homes for sale—whatever the reason—the real estate agency may not be in such a hurry to get you out, because in those circumstances vacant homes rapidly depreciate in value.
 In fact, you may be able to negotiate a lease that allows you to remain in the house and pay rent.
 Because the lender would benefit by keeping the property occupied, at least until property values stabilize, you may be able to arrange very favorable terms.